What does it mean to be Musically Fluent?

 I am Phil Best – creator of Musically Fluent.
 If you want to discover more about me, please visit my website and blog at philbestmusic.com

 The Musically Fluent model is the foundation of my own musicianship and my approach as a teacher.
-It sets out the underlying principles of rhythm and tonality – the rhythmic matrix and the keyboard map – and the fundamental elements of musical ‘language’ that plug into those underlying structures – rhythm cells, tonal blocks and shape.
+It uses 2 underlying principles, one for rhythm and the other for tonality – the rhythmic matrix and the keyboard map – and 3 elements of musical ‘language’ that plug into those underlying structures – rhythm cells, tonal blocks and shape.

 - lists of notes carrying time and pitch values or linear structures like scales, intervals and chords (decoding), or